 Beans, broad beans, flax seeds and the like should also be avoided for the same reasons.
 It is best to choose a snack containing less than four grams of fiber, and at least one hour before the workout to give the body time to digest.
 Choose vegetables that are easier to digest, such as asparagus or well-cooked potatoes for example.

 Beware of products with a high lactose content such as milk, cheese, etc ...
 Indeed, they are among the foods to avoid before a workout, especially if you have a small intolerance, because they will tend to cause intestinal cramps.
-On the other hand you can Hard cheeses, Greek yogurts or low lactose milk are alternatives if you need a diet low in lactose or if you want to consume it before exercising, provided you do not not abuse it!
+On the other hand you can Hard cheeses, Greek yogurts or even low lactose milk are alternatives if you need a diet low in lactose or if you want to consume it before playing sports, provided you do not not abuse it!

 FOODS RICH IN FAT